sgnoohc/TasUtil/README.md

 # TasUtil

-All you have to do to use the functions for almost any ROOT application is to source ```thistasutil.sh``` and just use like the following.
+All you have to do to use the functions for almost any ROOT application is to source ```thistasutil.sh```,

+    source TasUtil/thistasutil.sh

+And just use like the following.

     #include "tasutil.cc"